 Data Interpretation:

 Definition –The generation of ratings that predict soil behavior under specified use and management.
-Ratings are based on soil properties and site specific properties such as slope, elevation, temperature, and precipitation.
+Ratings are based on soil properties and site-specific properties such as slope, elevation, temperature, and precipitation.
 This includes the part of the process where the component interpretation table is generated and published based on a set of rules, evaluations, and properties stored in the NASIS db.

 Future Needs:

 Need an interpretation generator that allows for onsite data to be fed into the interpretation instead of only relying on the data stored in the NASIS aggregated data.
+The existing Interpretation Generator in NASIS will need to do the same things as the stand-alone Interpretation Generator, using just authoritative data.

 Product Delivery: